How to Build a Birdhouse — Easy Step-by-Step Guide

 Quick answer

 To make a birdhouse, you need wood, screws, and basic tools, taking about 60-90 minutes.
-Start by cutting the wood pieces.
-This beginner-friendly activity has 10 steps and is perfect for families with adult supervision.
+Start by cutting the wood pieces according to the provided measurements.
+This beginner-friendly activity has 10 main steps and can be expanded with additional preparation and finishing touches, making it perfect for families with adult supervision.
+The result is a charming, functional home for birds.

 Step-by-Step Instructions